practicald2t/practicald2t.github.io/README.md

 3. Run `bundle install`
 4. Run `bundle exec jekyll serve`
 5. To preview the site, in your web browser, navigate to http://localhost:4000

-## Credits

-Thanks Hendrik and Dimitra for providing the starter code.